 New Brunswick Travel Guide

 Part of the historic Acadia (a 17th-century French land claim in North America), New Brunswick is the only constitutionally-bilingual province in Canada where inhabitants speak both English and French.

-The Bay of Fundy is possibly New Brunswick's most popular attraction, as this spectacular bay rises and falls 40 feet (12 metres) each day with the tides.
-Visitors will be able to walk along the floor of the bay and marvel at the unusual 'tree-tufted' flowerpot rocks, which have been sculpted in the sandstone by the tides, only to be able to kayak around the bay later that very same day.
+The Bay of Fundy is possibly New Brunswick's most popular attraction, its waters rising and falling 40 feet (12 metres) each day with the tides.
+Visitors can walk along the bay floor and marvel at the tree-tufted sandstone formations, nicknamed the 'Flowerpot Rocks'.
+They can later kayak around the bay that very same day.

 This bay also provides some exciting whale watching opportunities too.
-New Brunswick offers visitors the chance to escape it all and explore the wilderness juxtaposed with big clear skies, perfect for stargazing!
+New Brunswick offers visitors the chance to escape it all and explore the wilderness under big clear skies, a perfect setting for stargazing.

 Become our New Brunswick Travel Expert